oemof/oemof-solph/doc/getting_started.rst

 Structure of the oemof cosmos
 =============================

-Oemof packages are organised in different levels.
+Oemof packages are organized in different levels.
 The basic oemof interfaces are defined by the core libraries (network).
 The next level contains libraries that depend on the core libraries but do not provide interfaces to other oemof libraries (solph, outputlib).
 The third level are libraries that do not depend on any oemof interface and therefore can be used as stand-alone application (demandlib, feedinlib).
 Together with some other recommended projects (pvlib, windpowerlib) the oemof cosmos provides a wealth of tools to model energy systems.
 If you want to become part of it, feel free to join us.

 Examples